 What to Know About Living in Springfield, Virginia

-There are about 33,000 people living in nearly eight square miles of Springfield.
+About 33,000 people are living in nearly eight square miles of Springfield.
 That’s not a lot of space given the population, so keep that and commute/traffic times in mind when searching for your perfect neighborhoods in the city.

 Add in North Springfield, West Springfield, and Newington (they use Springfield mailing addresses), and that population booms to more than 100,000.